Apply for a Mini Food Grant to Inspire Healthy Eating in Schools

 10) What happens if my application is not successful?

-If your application was complete but you were not successful, we will send you a letter explaining why.
+If your application was complete but you were not successful, we will send you an email explaining why.
 You’ll have another chance to apply for funding.

-For any questions or if you didn't hear back, please feel free to get in touch with us at us at nutrition@bcdairy.ca.
+For any questions, please feel free to get in touch with us at us at nutrition@bcdairy.ca.

 BC #teachers, are you teaching #nutrition in the classroom this year?
 Take a nutrition workshop with our RDs!